TechnitiumSoftware/DnsServer/APIDOCS.md

 - `customBlockingAddresses` (optional): Set the custom blocking addresses to be used for blocked domain response.
 These addresses are returned only when `blockingType` is set to `CustomAddress`.
 - `blockListUrls` (optional): A comma separated list of block list URLs that this server must automatically download and use with the block lists zone.
 DNS Server will use the data returned by the block list URLs to update the block list zone automatically every 24 hours.
 The expected file format is standard hosts file format or plain text file containing list of domains to block.
 Set this parameter to `false` to remove existing values.
 - `blockListUpdateIntervalHours` (optional): The interval in hours to automatically download and update the block lists.
 Default value is `24`.
+- `proxyType` (optional): The type of proxy protocol to be used.
+Valid values are [`None`, `Http`, `Socks5`].
+- `proxyAddress` (optional): The proxy server hostname or IP address.
+- `proxyPort` (optional): The proxy server port.
+- `proxyUsername` (optional): The proxy server username.
+- `proxyPassword` (optional): The proxy server password.
+- `proxyBypass` (optional): A comma separated bypass list consisting of IP addresses, network addresses in CIDR format, or host/domain names to never use proxy for.
+- `forwarders` (optional): A comma separated list of forwarders to be used by this DNS server.
+Set this parameter to `false` string to remove existing forwarders so that the DNS server does recursive resolution by itself.
+- `forwarderProtocol` (optional): The forwarder DNS transport protocol to be used.
+Valid values are [`Udp`, `Tcp`, `Tls`, `Https`, `Quic`].
+- `forwarderRetries` (optional): The number of retries that the forwarder DNS client must do.
+- `forwarderTimeout` (optional): The timeout value in milliseconds for the forwarder DNS client.
+- `forwarderConcurrency` (optional): The number of concurrent requests that the forwarder DNS client should do.
+- `enableLogging` (optional): Enable this option to log error and audit logs into the log file.
+Default value is `true`.
+- `logQueries` (optional): Enable this option to log every query received by this DNS Server and the corresponding response answers into the log file.
+Default value is `false`.
+- `useLocalTime` (optional): Enable this option to use local time instead of UTC for logging.
+Default value is `false`.
+- `logFolder` (optional): The folder path on the server where the log files should be saved.
+The path can be relative to the DNS server config folder.
+Default value is `logs`.
+- `maxLogFileDays` (optional): Max number of days to keep the log files.
+Log files older than the specified number of days will be deleted automatically.
+Recommended value is `365`.
+Set `0` to disable auto delete.
+- `maxStatFileDays` (optional): Max number of days to keep the dashboard stats.
+Stat files older than the specified number of days will be deleted automatically.
+Recommended value is `365`.
+Set `0` to disable auto delete.

 RESPONSE:
 This call returns the newly updated settings in the same format as that of the `getDnsSettings` call.